Staff Product Designer

 Sees what's next

-Knows what each school expects of them, what counts as a meaningful next step, and what they've already done.
+Knows what each school expects, what counts as a meaningful next step, and what they've already done.

 Three tiers.
 A new revenue category.

 The product's value to schools wasn't uniform.
 Some needed basic ways to reach interested students.
 Others needed customizable journeys and a portal to manage them.
 Others wanted full personalization and expanded reach.
-PM led the commercial structure and the pricing case to leadership.
-My contribution was the feature mapping: translating the school-maturity patterns I'd seen in research into which capabilities sat in which tier, and where the upgrade pressure would naturally land.
+PM led the commercial structure and pricing case; my contribution was the feature mapping, translating the school-maturity patterns I'd seen in research into which capabilities sat in which tier, and where upgrade pressure would naturally land.
 The product became a new revenue category that didn't exist before the project started.

 Tier 01